One Taste Of This Bread And It Will Be Loaf At First Bite

 - When the bread comes out of the oven and while still in the pan, let it cool for 5 minutes, then poke holes in it with a skewer or fork with skinny tines and pour glaze over the top.
 If you want to garnish with sliced almonds, glaze lightly, add almonds and glaze again to make the almonds stick.

-- Makes 2 nice loaves that can be cut in 16 slices.
+- Makes 2 nice loaves that can be cut into 16 slices.
 Freezes well, in fact, freezing seems to enhance the flavors.

 Amount Per Serving: Calories: 152Total Fat: 2gSaturated Fat: 1gTrans Fat: 0gUnsaturated Fat: 1gCholesterol: 19mgSodium: 148mgCarbohydrates: 31gFiber: 1gSugar: 21gProtein: 3g